-Dr. V. Roger Holden is an oncologist with Baxter Regional Medical Center.
+Dr. V. Roger Holden is an oncologist with Oncology Hematology Associates.
 Dr. Holden earned a Bachelor of Science in Biology at Southwest Missouri State University in Springfield.
 He attended Louisiana State University in Shreveport, earning a PhD in Microbiology and Immunology before attending medical school.
 He completed an internship and residency at the University of Alabama, Birmingham, and a hematology and oncology fellowship at the University of Texas Southwestern Medical Center at Dallas – Parkland.

-Board certified in hematology and oncology, Dr. Holden previously practiced in Missouri, in the Springfield and Branson areas.
+Board certified in hematology and oncology, Dr. Holden practices in the Springfield and Monett areas.
 He and his wife, Cynthia, have 2 children.

 Brian is a portfolio manager at Pinnacle Family Advisors.
 Brian’s primary focus is on managing a total return investment portfolio for his clients.
 Prior to joining Pinnacle Family Advisors, Brian worked for Morgan Stanley and Merrill Lynch as a Vice President, Financial Advisor.
 Prior to entering the financial service industry, Brian was a CPA with Ernst & Young in Kansas City.
 Brian graduated from Drury University with a double major in accounting and business administration.
 Brian is married to Kelly and has two daughters and one son.
 In his spare time Brian enjoys just about anything outdoors.